Diversity and inclusion: here’s how to get buy-in at executive level

 - Conducting a work experience study among certain target groups, to understand better the obstacles to further progress.

-- Keeping clear sight of on outcomes, actions and follow-ups, even when action plans arising from engagement or pulse surveys are business owned.
+- Keeping clear sight of outcomes, actions and follow-ups, even when action plans arising from engagement or pulse surveys are business owned.

 - Backing and facilitating key networks (for example, to promote female talent) with resources.